microsoft/Windows-driver-samples/network/ndis/extension/README.md

 ---
 topic: sample
-description: A base library used to implement a Hyper-V Extensible Switch extension filter driver.
+description: "A base library used to implement a Hyper-V Extensible Switch extension filter driver."
 languages:
 - cpp
 products: